austin0150/TravelGates/README.md

 ## Description
 The purpose of this mod is to allow players to create a network of teleportation pads that let them travel long distances very quickly.
 Players are able to use the custom UI on each gate to configure it with an ID and a destination., as well as a blacklist/whitelist for gate access.
+The mod was built using the Forge library.

 ## Gates
 There are currently two types of gates in the mod: The "Gate" and the "Quick Gate".